bentheiii/envolved/docs/string_parsing.rst

             as the key.
 If set to ``False``, the second element in each key-value pair will be interpreted as the key.
         :param opener: Acts the same as in the :class:`constructor <CollectionParser>`.
         :param closer: Acts the same as in the :class:`constructor <CollectionParser>`.
+        :param strip: Acts the same as in the :class:`constructor <CollectionParser>`.
+        :param strip_keys: Whether or not to strip whitespaces from the beginning and end of each key in every pair.
+        :param strip_values: Whether or not to strip whitespaces from the beginning and end of each value in every pair.

         .. code-block::
             :caption: Using CollectionParser.pair_wise_delimited to parse arbitrary HTTP headers.